It's Winter, and the 4x4 Isn't Working!

 Chevy Trailblazer 4WD Not Working?

-It all started with a 4WD drive switch and like many car repairs, snowballed from there.
+It all started with a 4WD drive switch.
+Like many car repairs, it all snowballed from there.
 My husband was driving our 2005 Chevy Trailblazer, and when he went to change the switch into four-wheel drive, the switch wouldn’t budge.
 Instead, it broke off–through no fault of my husband I’m told–and the 4×4 service light popped on.
 Thus began our massive hunt for What’s wrong-with-the-Chevy-4WD 2013 (not to be confused with the-Chevy’s-brakes-are-still-squeaking-after-we-changed-pads-and-rotors 2012 fiasco).
 Is your Blazer’s 4WD not working?
 Keep reading.

 Upon further research with the help of Trailvoy.com (who knew there's a site dedicated to us), we found a guy who successfully reset his transfer case control module by pulling fuse #8 for 30 seconds, then placing it back in.
 But, he didn’t have the 4×4 service light on the dashboard.
 We tried it just for giggles: no dice.

 After even further research, we found that many folks were finding success in getting their previously broken 4 wheel drive to work.
 We nodded our heads in agreement and excitement to find countless stories of others who shared our exact same issue.
 However, they were finding many different solutions: 4WD switch, fuse replacements, wire grounding problems, actuators/ encoders, Dorman vs AC Delco.
 This is where is where it becomes confusing!
 Also at this point, based on what others were forking over, we were saddened to realize that we might actually have to shell out substantial money to fix this problem.

 4WD Still Not Working…